Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

-The $27$ qubit instances of Figures~\ref{fig:learned_angles_27_qubits}~and~\ref{fig:learned_energy_approximation_ratios}~(right) were trained only up to $p=7$ because of the high classical computational cost required to train these instances up to very high rounds -- the $16$ qubit instances of Figures~\ref{fig:learned_angles_16_qubits}~and~\ref{fig:learned_energy_approximation_ratios}~(left) were significantly easier to train because the size of the statevector simulation is significantly smaller.
+The $27$ qubit instances of Figs.~\ref{fig:learned_angles_27_qubits}~and~\ref{fig:learned_energy_approximation_ratios}~(right) were trained only up to $p=7$ because of the high classical computational cost required to train these instances up to very high rounds -- the $16$ qubit instances of Figs.~\ref{fig:learned_angles_16_qubits}~and~\ref{fig:learned_energy_approximation_ratios}~(left) were significantly easier to train because the size of the statevector simulation is significantly smaller.